 Setting up your Arduino Board Model and Connection

-Before you upload your Arduino sketch, you must connect your Arduino board and
+Before you can upload your Arduino sketch, you must connect your Arduino board and

 The following section shows you how to do it.